 2. Brushes that are too small.
 Any brush smaller than 0.0625x0.0625x0.0625 units will usually have a tough time converting.

 3. Malformed brushes.
 If your brush has red lines running across it when it's not selected, it's malformed.
 You will generally get malformed brushes by not moving verticies in a pair.
+You can fix conversion issues involving malformed brushes by just deleting the brush.

 4. Creating a sphere or torus.
 These kill your map instantly, though on very rare occasion a sphere might slip through.